 Ayla offers a discount of 25% on their first / introductory lesson!

-I started playing the violin and piano at the age of 6.
-Coming from a musical family, my two younger sisters are also musicians and I grew up with music at the centre of my life.
-By the age of 12 I had passed both my Grade 8 on the violin and piano with distinction and completed my DipABRSM at the age of 15 on the violin, also with distinction.
-From the age of 14-18 I was a student at the Junior Department of the Royal Academy of Music where I held a full scholarship and lead all the orchestras, as well as winning the Concerto Competition in my final year.
+My name is Ayla and I am a violinist currently studying at the Royal Academy of Music.
+I sarted playing the violin and piano at the age of 6.
+At the age of 12 I had passed both my Grade 8 on the violin and piano with distinction and completed my DipABRSM at the age of 15 on the violin, also with distinction.
+From the age of 14-18 I was a student at the Junior Department of the Royal Academy of Music where I held a full scholarship and lead the orchestras, as well as winning the Concerto Competition in my final year.
 I have a lot of orchestral experience having also been leader of the Brighton Youth Orchestra and a member of the National Youth Orchestra.
-This has lead me to perform in some of England's greatest concert halls such as the BBC Proms at the Royal Albert Hall, the Royal Festival Hall, The Barbican, Cadogan Hall and Birmingham Symphony Hall.
+This has lead me to perform in venues such as the BBC Proms at the Royal Albert Hall, the Royal Festival Hall, The Barbican, Cadogan Hall and Birmingham Symphony Hall.